 6. In late March to April, the plants are ready to be planted out.
 Plant a seedling at the base of each bamboo cane or obelisk support by digging a hole deep enough to accommodate the long roots, infilling with soil and watering in well.
 Planting in a cluster of three will create a more rambling look.

 7. After a couple of weeks, once the plants have established and developed secondary shoots, select the strongest shoot and remove the others, this will encourage a stronger plant and larger blooms.

-You can plant sweet peas from October to March.
-Sweet peas are hardy annuals so planting them in October or November will give them a head start and a chance to establish really strong root growth before being planted out in spring.
+The best way to grow sweet peas is from seed.
+Sweet peas are hardy annuals and only need protection from harsh frosts; sowing them in fall will give them an early start and a chance to establish really strong root growth before being planted out in spring.

 Do sweet peas need to climb?

 Yes, all sweet peas are climbing plants and are best grown up a vertical supporting structure such as an obelisk, wigwam, jute netting, or other vertical garden ideas.

 If you want to learn how to grow sweet peas as a cut flower then they can also be cordon-grown, up individual canes set in a row as part of a purpose-built structure.

 In the first month of growth, your plant will need help to guide it with twine or clips, checking it every couple of days.
 Once the tendrils form and grab hold you will need to check it’s growing as desired.
 Some gardeners snip off the tendrils and keep manually tying in the plant.
 Pinching out the tips of the plant by nipping off the top of the stem with your fingers above a set of leaves encourages side shoots.